rarecoil/gaia-tool/README.md

     mvn eclipse:eclipse

-Now in Eclipse, go to File, Import, select General, Existing Projects into Workspace, and press Next.
+Next, in Eclipse, go to File, Import, select General, Existing Projects into Workspace, and press Next.
 Browse to your project folder, and press Finish.

 Now you can build and launch the project from Eclipse by right-clicking on